 - 8. Wheel set assembly can now begin.
-We use a GW Models wheel press and quartering jig for this.
-Also you will need some spacing washers to take up side play, and we find that 1x1mm thick +1x0.5mm each side gives zero side play, but allows free turning of the axle, and 1x1mm + 1x0.25 gives reasonable side play.
+You will also need some spacing washers to take up side play, and we find that 1x1mm thick +1x0.25mm each side gives just a little side play but allows free running.
 So push the axle just into one wheel, add one sides spacing washers, then the new axle bushes with the thicker flanges outermost (that is with the thin flanges back to back!), followed by the opposite side set of spacing washers.
-Then place in the jig with the other wheel and press on the wheels fully, the jig taking care of quartering at the same time. - 9.
-Repeat this for the remaining axles.
+Push home, and we quartered by eye lining up the spokes looking through the wheels.